Skip to content

 Inventory

-This area lists all assets that have been transferred from an update source (synchronization with Siemens Industrial Asset Hub or import from a .CSV file) to SINEC Security Guard.
+This area lists all assets that have been transferred from an update source (frequent synchronization with Siemens Industrial Asset Hub or import from a .CSV file) to SINEC Security Guard.
 Their total number ① is displayed separately.

 Note

-The parallel use of both import sources (Siemens Industrial Asset Hub and .CSV file) is not possible.
+The parallel use of both update sources (Siemens Industrial Asset Hub and .CSV file) is not possible.

 none